-Even if our product development efforts are successful and even if the requisite regulatory approvals are obtained, our ZFP Therapeutics may not gain market acceptance among physicians, patients, healthcare payers and the medical community.
+Even if our product development efforts are successful and even if the requisite regulatory approvals are obtained, our ZFP Therapeutics or gene therapies may not gain market acceptance among physicians, patients, healthcare payers and the medical community.

-A number of additional factors may limit the market acceptance of our ZFP Therapeutic products including the following:
+A number of additional factors may limit the market acceptance of our ZFP Therapeutic or gene therapy products including the following:

-- · rate of adoption by healthcare practitioners; - rate of a product's acceptance by the target population; - timing of market entry relative to competitive products; - availability of alternative therapies; - price of our product relative to alternative therapies; - · availability of third-party reimbursement; - · extent of marketing efforts by us and third-party distributors or agents retained by us; and - · side-effects or unfavorable publicity concerning our products or similar products.
+- · rate of adoption by healthcare practitioners; - rate of a product's acceptance by the target population; - · timing of market entry relative to competitive products; - availability of alternative therapies; - · price of our product relative to alternative therapies; - · availability of third-party reimbursement; - extent of marketing efforts by us and third-party distributors or agents retained by us; and - · side-effects or unfavorable publicity concerning our products or similar products.

-Therefore, even after we have obtained the required regulatory approval for our ZFP Therapeutic products, we may not be able to commercialize these products successfully if we cannot achieve an adequate level of market acceptance.
+Therefore, even after we have obtained the required regulatory approval for our ZFP Therapeutic or gene therapy products, we may not be able to commercialize these products successfully if we cannot achieve an adequate level of market acceptance.

-We currently rely on third parties to conduct some or all aspects of manufacturing of our ZFP Therapeutic product candidates for preclinical and clinical development.
+We currently rely on third parties to conduct some or all aspects of manufacturing of our ZFP Therapeutic and gene therapy product candidates for preclinical and clinical development.
 If one of our third-party manufacturers fails to perform adequately or fulfill our needs, we may be required to incur significant costs and devote significant efforts, to find new suppliers or manufacturers.